For whosoever shall call upon the name of Yahweh shall be saved (Rom 10:13).

 It was revealed unto Simeon, by the Holy Spirit, that he would not die until he had seen Yahweh (as) Messiah (Luke 2:26).

 Lord and Christ represent an impossible transliteration, and translation.
-Also, Christ does not belong to the Lord.
-Better said, Yahweh does not have a Messiah, He is the Messiah.
+Also, Christ is not a person apart from the Lord.
+Better said, Yahweh does not present a Messiah to the world, He is the Messiah.

 Knowing that from Yahweh, ye shall receive the reward of the inheritance: for ye serve Yahweh the Messiah (Col 3:24).

 This promise unto Simeon, was fulfilled when he beheld the child, who is Yahweh the Savior (1 Tim 2:3, Jude 1:25).
 Simeon saw the One who was his salvation (Luke 2:30).
-The Holy Spirit dwelt with Simeon, and he would be very much aware that Yahweh alone was his Savior.
+Yahweh’s Spirit dwelt with Simeon, and he would be very much aware of the Old Testament scriptures wherein Yahweh declared that He alone was Savior.

 Strong’s G 2424 claims that Ἰησοῦς is transliterated as Iesous.
 It is also stated that the KJV translates Strong’s G2424 as Jesus and Joshua.
 The etymology, or origin of this word translated into English as Jesus, is apparently of Hebrew origin יְהוֹשׁוּעַ (H3091) and that word is transliterated as Yehowshuwa, which has it’s etymology, or origin from יְהֹוָה (H3068) and יָשַׁע (H3467). which then is translated to Joshua with a meaning of Jehovah is salvation.
 Can you follow this distorted and illogical so-called etymology?

-Names are to be transliterated they are not translated, and the so-called name of Jesus is not a transliteration of any Hebrew name, or word, for that matter.
+Names are to be transliterated they are not translated, and the so-called name of Jesus is not a transliteration of any Hebrew name.
 We know that Messiah pre existed before Abraham – how is it then that this name Jesus is not mentioned in the Old Testament?

-The name Jesus is not a transliteration, nor is it a translation, it is a very poor and misleading Judaized replacement.
+The name of Jesus is obviously an invented word.
 The true word of Yahweh has been significantly altered by the Lying Pen of the Scribes.

 Look unto the One that saves, all the ends of the earth: for I am Yahweh, and there is none else (Isa 43:11, 45:22, Zec 9:9).
 Messiah is Yahweh, or else He can not be the Savior.
-Our Savior the Messiah is Yahweh, and He alone can save mankind from their sins.
+Our Savior and Messiah is Yahweh, and no one else can save mankind from their sins.

 Act 4:12 Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved

-Phil 2:11 And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Fathe
+Phil 2:11 And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father

 It shall come to pass, at the end of this age, that those who call upon the name of Yahweh shall be delivered (Joel 2:32).

-And that every tongue should confess that Messiah is Yahweh, therefore glorifying Yahweh the Father (Phl 2:11).
+And that every tongue should confess that Yahweh is the Messiah, thus glorifying Yahweh the Father (Phl 2:11).

 Yahweh, who many times and in different ways spoke in times past unto the fathers through His prophets, has in these last days spoken unto us through the Son, who was preordained heir of all things, by whom also the worlds were made.
 Who is the brightness of the glory of Yahweh, and the express image of his person, and upholding all things by the word of his power, He himself purged our sins, and now dwells as the right hand of majesty on high (Heb 1:1-3, Jude 1:25, Mat 1:23, 13:41, 14:33, 16:16, 18:11, 21:9, 24:30, 25:31, 26:64).